jmonlong/manu-vggafannot/manuscript.md

 A pangenome represents multiple genomes for which annotations might be available.
 We describe an approach to project annotations relative to a genome into a pangenome.
 We updated the `annotate` subcommand from the `vg` toolkit to project regions represented in BED or GFF files into pangenomes and tested it on GBZ-format pangenomes from the HPRC.
-Currently, the annotation source genome must be marked as a *reference* in the pangenome, but any genome can be quickly (about a minute in our environment) set to be a reference using the `vg gbwt` subcommand.
+The annotation source genome must be marked as a *reference* in the pangenome.
+However, any genome can be quickly (about a minute in our environment) set to be a reference using the `vg gbwt` subcommand.
 Then, `vg annotate` traces out the path in the pangenome graph taken by each input annotation.
-The path, represented as an *alignment* record, is then written either in GAM or GAF format.
+The path, represented as an *alignment* record, is then written in GAM or GAF format.
 Sometimes, an annotation's source path might be broken into multiple disjoint parts, because some regions of the individual assemblies are clipped out of the pangenome.
 Newly assembled centromeres that challenge current alignment tools, and regions whose alignments would introduce suspiciously large structural variants, are often excluded when pangenomes are constructed from assembled sequences.
 Projected annotations are thus also broken up by `vg annotate` as needed when they overlap with breakpoints in the pangenome's representation of their source path.